[Fall/Winter 2025] This season's best hard shell jackets, essential for the harsh snowy mountains, and tips on how to choose them safely

 My first impression after making the list was, as expected, "expensive."

-It seems like every conceivable upward pressure -- raw material supply shortages, inflation, tariffs, a weak yen -- is working together to raise prices.
-Unfortunately, the current situation is that climbing snowy mountains requires not only physical strength but also financial strength.
+It seems like all kinds of pressures are working together to raise prices: raw material supply shortages, inflation, tariffs, a weak yen, etc. Unfortunately, the current situation is that climbing snowy mountains requires not only physical strength but also financial strength

-Still, the good news is that there are a few models that can be purchased for under 30,000 yen.
-This time, we've picked out many such low-priced models, and we'll introduce some excellent models that are easy on the wallet later.
+However, the good news is that there are still a few models that can be purchased for under 30,000 yen.
+This time we have picked out many such low-priced models, and we will introduce some excellent models that are easy on the wallet later

 PFAS-free GORE-TEX PRO ePE membrane models now available from various brands

-Because of the superior performance of GORE-TEX PRO (or its lower-end model, GORE-TEX 3L), it is inevitably the first choice when choosing a hard shell for snowy mountains this year, but the other proprietary fabrics are by no means inferior.
+Because of the superior performance of GORE-TEX PRO (or its lower-end model, GORE-TEX 3L), it is inevitably the first choice when choosing a hard shell for snowy mountains this year, but other proprietary fabrics are by no means inferior

 Best hard shells for different uses and preferences